DannyFung97/near-mons/README.md

             evo: '0',
       }, {...}, {...}, ... ]

-   An map of all existing skills with their names and descriptions.
+   A map of all existing skills with their names and descriptions.

       export const skillsMap: any = {
          'fireguard': { description: 'Resistance against fire damage.'},